kube-burner/kube-burner/docs/reference/configuration.md

 ### gvr
 - Deletes namespaced resources one by one using GVR-based deletion
 - After removing those resources, deletes their parent namespaces
-- Finally garbage-collects cluster-scoped obcts created by kube-burner
+- Finally garbage-collects cluster-scoped objects created by kube-burner

 > Note:
 > The `gvr` strategy deletes namespaced resources first.
 Namespace deletion occurs after those resources are removed as part of the overall cleanup flow.